 USB drives can come in a wide variety different sizes, colors, and shapes.
-You can have your drive swing out of a metal sheath, shaped as a key, or housed in bamboo.
+You can have your drive swing out of a metal sheath, shaped as a key, housed in bamboo, or even printed as a music card with your album cover on it.
 Other design options include having your drive integrated into a wearable USB bracelet or encased in a velvet pouch or gift box.
 And the choices for creative variations go on.

 The point is, the more fun and unique the physical packaging of your music is, the more attractive and marketable it can be to audience members and fans who may see it not just as a way of taking home your music, but a cool and interesting object in and of itself.

 Standard CDs store just under 740 MB of music, while USB drives generally start with a minimum of 1 GB storage; if you order through Disc Makers, you can get USB drives with up to 32 GB capacity.
 That’s enough space to load your entire catalog of songs on one custom thumb drive.
 When it comes to music, that’s a lot of space to work with.